arm-diaz/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Install Docker on localmachine

 I already had installed Docker on my localmachine.
-However, the `docker-compose.yml` was failing because `FRONTEND_URL` and `BACKEND_URL` were pointing out to GiTPOD endpoints.
+However, the `docker-compose.yml` was failing because `FRONTEND_URL` and `BACKEND_URL` were pointing out to Gitpod endpoints.
 To fix this issue, I replaced the values with `http://localhost:3000` and `http://localhost:4567`.
-I created  a new `docker-compose-local.yml` file to run the containers in my locla enviroment.
+I created  a new `docker-compose-local.yml` file to run the containers in my local environment.

 ![Image of Docker Local](assets/week1/docker-local-run.png)